popphp/pop-filter/README.md

 The component comes with a trait called `Pop\Filter\FilterableTrait`.
 If you wish to have the filter component and its features wired into your application, you will need to have a class that uses this trait.
 With it, your class will be able to add filters and call the methods to filter the necessary values.
+These filters can either be an instance of 'Pop\Filter\FilterInterface' (e.g., `Pop\Filter\Filter`) or a basic callable.

 ```php
 namespace MyApp\Model